Matagalls/RaspRuler/README.txt

 /////////////////////////////////   License   /////////////////////////////////

-Rapyd is free software; you can redistribute if and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
+RaspRuler is free software; you can redistribute if and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
 The full text of the  License is included in the project main folder.